Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Fixed-Price Billing

-Fixed-price billing means setting one price for the entire project.
-It typically includes defined deliverables and a clear scope of work, with invoices submitted and payments made at agreed-upon milestones.
+Fixed-price billing sets one price for the entire project, typically tied to defined deliverables and milestones.

 Pros